richinfante/rebbletool/README.md

 # RebbleTool

+## ⚠️ Archived - there's an official new SDK which works with the latest devices: https://developer.repebble.com/sdk/

 An upgraded version of `pebbletool` that runs on modern python (tested on 3.13)

 **_Very_ Experimental, Use At Your Own Risk!!!**